Amrit-Sarker/bpl-win-probability-predictor/README.md

 # BPL Win Probability Predictor 🏏

 This is a Machine Learning project that predicts the win probability of the chasing team in the Bangladesh Premier League (BPL).
-Based on historical match data, the model achieves an **82.28% accuracy** using Logistic Regression.
+Based on historical match data, the model achieves an **82.28% accuracy** using Logistic Regression data collected from **Cricsheet**.

 ## 📁 Project Structure
 * `bpl_analysis.ipynb`: The full data cleaning and model training process.